AI-generated

 History

-1. Petitioners filed a Complaint for specific performance, nullity of cancellation, writ of possession and damages before the Regional Trial Court of Makati, Branch 149 (Civil Case No. 15952) on February 9, 1987.
+• Filed in RTC: Petitioners filed a Complaint for specific performance, nullity of cancellation, writ of possession and damages (Civil Case No. 15952) before the RTC of Makati, Branch 149 on February 9, 1987.

-8. Petitioners filed a Petition for Review on Certiorari before the Supreme Court.
+• Elevated to SC: Petitioners filed a Petition for Review on Certiorari.

 Facts

-• On January 7, 1987, petitioners' counsel responded offering to pay the balance in cash not later than January 21, 1987 subject to three conditions: (a) delivery of actual possession by January 15, 1987; (b) release of title and mortgage from BPI making the title free from liens; and (c) execution of an absolute deed of sale by January 21, 1987.
+• Conditional Offer: January 7, 1987 — Velardes' counsel wrote respondents offering to pay the P1.8M balance in cash by January 21, 1987, subject to three new conditions: (a) delivery of actual possession by January 15, 1987; (b) release of the title and mortgage from BPI; and (c) execution of an absolute deed of sale free from liens.

 Arguments of the Petitioners